danFromTelAviv/LKReg/README.md

 LKReg.imshowpair(fixed,moving,tforms[-1], figureTitle = 'after')

 # In depth  :
 This module allows for fast, subpixel accurate, robust registration.
 It essentially performs stochatic gradient decent using a first order taylor polynomial aproximation of the gradient.
 This is very similar to whats found in cv2 / matlab imregister.
 The ECC ( enhanced correlation coefficient ) algorithm is also implemented which adds robustness and reduces the numbers of needed itterations.
 This registration can use pyramiding ( or not - npyramids = 1 ) to deal with relatively large transformations.
+The registration is homography only ( no affine, translation, similarity ...etc options ( yet )).

 # references: